Skip to Content

-This itinerary runs from north to south, starting in Chipping Campden and ending in Bath, but you could also do the route in reverse.
+This itinerary runs from north to south, starting in Chipping Campden and finishing in Bath, but you could also do the route in reverse.
 You can walk it straight through in one go over 10 days, or break it up into day walks and spread them out over a longer period like we did.

 Cotswold Way map